vast-engineering/stylelint-config-vast/README.md

 ]
 ```

-For real time linting in your text editor, install one of the [stylelint editor plugins](http://stylelint.io/user-guide/complementary-tools/#editor-plugins).
+**Tip**: For real time linting in your text editor, install one of the [stylelint editor plugins](http://stylelint.io/user-guide/complementary-tools/#editor-plugins).

+**Tip**: [stylefmt](https://github.com/morishitter/stylefmt) can read `.stylelintrc` configuration files and automatically format the code and fix most styling errors.
+It can be used in many ways, but probably the easiest way is to install the `stylefmt` editor plugin.

 ## License